spiral/docs/docs/en/component/storage.md

 ### Copy And Move

-To copy files, use the `copy()` method, which contains one required argument with the name of the new file and one optional - the bucket where this file should be copied.
-If the second argument is not specified, then the compilation bucket will be identical to the original one.
+To copy files, use the `copy()` method, which contains one required argument with the name of a new file and one optional - the bucket where the file should be copied.
+If the second argument is not specified, the compilation bucket will be identical to the original one.

 The `move()` method is completely similar to using the `copy()` method, but instead of copying it moves the file.